jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 be performed on the autonomous system number objects from its data store.

-(#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for autonomous system number searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries.
+(#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for autonomous system number searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource type is "rpkiAspa".

 ## Relationship with Autonomous System Number Object Class